-Step 6: Click on Connected Services option and you will find application insights as one of the option in the window.
+Step 6: Click on Connected Services.
+Look for Application insights as one of the choices in the window.

-Step 7: Once you click on Get Started button, it will start adding nuget packages that corresponds to application insight to the project.
+Step 7: Click Get Started button to add the Nuget packages that parallels with the application insight to the project.

-Step 8: Login to Microsoft account using the same credentials with which you created your Azure account.
-Once you login, it will automatically show you the application insights resource that we created in the azure portal.
-Select the same resource and click on Register.
+Step 8: Login to your Microsoft account with the same credentials that you used to create your Azure account.
+After logging in, the application insights resource will be depicted automatically.
+Select the resource and Click Register.

-Since the start points of the application is Startup.cs file, so we will see that Azure application insight service is injected in Configure Services method.
+Startup.cs file is the start point of the app.
+Azure application insight service is implemented within the Configure Services method.

 Configuring NLog to define target to send telemetry to application insights

 Step 1: Right click on the name of the project in the solution explorer.
 Afterwards, click the Manage nuget packages.

-Step 2: We need to install 3 packages to configure NLog.
+Step 2: 3 packages are required to be installed to configure NLog.

-1. NLog.Web.AspNetCore – this package will install the base dll’s for NLog suppor.
+1. NLog.Web.AspNetCore – It will install the base dll’s for NLog suppor.
 This can be done for the.net core projects.

 2. Microsoft.ApplicationInsights.NLogTarget – this package will install a dll that allows NLog to send telemetry to Azure portal.